ArchipelagoMW/Archipelago/worlds/sm64ex/docs/setup_en.md

 - The port number is provided on the room page.
 The game host should share this page with all players.
 - The slot name is whatever you typed in the "Name" field when creating a config file.
 All slot names are visible on the room page.

 Once you provide those two bits of information, the game will open.
-If the info is correct, when the game starts, you will see "Connected to Archipelago" on the bottom of your screen, and you will be able to enter the castle.
-- If you don't see this text and crash upon entering the castle, try again.
+- If the game only says `Connecting`, try again.
 Double-check the port number and slot name; even a single typo will cause your connection to fail.

 ### Addendum - Deleting old saves